 - A nursing chair – I bought a gliding chair with a footstool.
 It made it easier when I was sitting up in the middle of the night and helped to soothe him when he was teething.
 I am now using it with my daughter, but my son still loves rocking in it and having story time or even a nap.

 - A changing table – I bought a nursery set with a changing table because I liked having everything in one area.
-I also bought a great Skip Hop mini changer for going on holiday and that was really useful too.
+I also bought a really useful Skip Hop mini changer for taking on holiday and keeping in the car.

 - Changing bag – I was bought a Pacapod with my first pregnancy and I loved it.
 I am reusing it with my second baby and it looks like new.
 It has so much space and everything has its own compartment.
 I can also just take out the changing pod or the feeding pod.

-- A nappy bin –I purchased the Tommee Tippee Sangenic Tec nappy disposal tub and I’m still using it 4 years later.
+- A nappy bin –I wasn’t sure about buying one of these but I’m still using it 5 years later.
 It took me through the newborn stage all the way through potty training and now I’m starting again!
-The nappy bin twists around and locks each nappy into a liner to keep the smell in.
-The bin is small but still holds plenty of nappies.
+The nappy bin keeps the smell in and holds plenty of nappies.

 - Stock up on nappies size 1 and 2 – babies go through a lot of nappies and you don’t want to run out in the middle of the night.
 I waited until the nappies were on offer while I was pregnant and got several packs in size 1 and 2.
 They grow out of size 1 quite quickly so don’t buy too many of one size.